 Shannon Schmidt suggested that UAHA only cover CEP fees, not USA Hockey membership, and that they cover that for all coaches, not just adult player coaches.
 Steve Picano and Kathleen Smith suggested that only Level 1 CEPs get reimbursement, and only for the CEP fees.
 The dates were also amended to August 1, 2021, as a few people have already done their level 1 for this year.
 They need to be able to show that they have completed their CEP AND that they are on a current roster.
 Shannon Schmidt motioned to accept with the corrected language and date (Level 1, must be on roster, Aug 1 to Dec 15.
 Jason Empey seconded.
 It passed unanimously.

-Decision on length of penalties under 402, 403, 404, 405UAHA can either do nothing and accept the penalty minutes reduced according to the length of the period or can choose to grant an exception and do different times, for youth hockey only.
+Decision on length of penalties under 402, 403, 404, 405: UAHA can either do nothing and accept the penalty minutes reduced according to the length of the period or can choose to grant an exception and do different times, for youth hockey only.
 Tim Odell made a motion to keep the standard 2-, 5-, and 10-minute penalties as well as the 5-minute match penalty.
 12U and under must follow the USA Hockey guidelines.
 Shannon Schmidt seconded.
 Two opposed, everyone else voted for the motion, it passed.

 Requests: Dayna Geiger would like to make an amendment to the USA Hockey form, so it meets Utah legal requirements.
 She has also done a modified version of the Idaho form that meets Utah legal requirements.
 The consensus was to move the graduated return schedule off of the UAHA form to put on the USA Hockey form.
 Robyn motioned to approve; Shelly seconded.
 It passed unanimously.